finos/rune-dsl/documentation/rosetta-modelling-component.md

   provision <"ProvisionText">]
 ```

-In some instances, a model type may have a different naming convention based on the context in which it is being used, for example a legal definition may refer to the data type with a different name.
+In some instances, a model type may have a different naming convention based on the context in which it is being used: for example, a legal definition may refer to the data type with a different name.
 The `docReference` syntax allows a type to be annotated using the naming convention `segment` with the `body` and `corpus` that define it.

 ``` Haskell
 type PayerReceiver: <"Specifies the parties responsible for making and receiving payments defined by this structure.">